 All pairings for Member Tournaments will be determined by random draw.
 Pairing requests will not be accepted.
 The only exception to this rule would be two-day events, when pairings on the second day are determined by performance on the first day of competition.

-The following pages list information for each Montclair Country Club Member Tournament and Qualifiers.
-While every effort has been made to provide as much detail as possible in this program, and while every attempt will be made to adhere to the information provided herein, please note that Montclair Country Club Management reserves the right to make changes to any event/tournament as they deem necessary, including but not limited to dates, formats, flights, entry fees and prizes.
+The following pages list information for each Montclair Country Club, Virginia Member Tournament and Qualifiers.
+While every effort has been made to provide as much detail as possible in this program, and while every attempt will be made to adhere to the information provided herein, please note that Montclair Country Club, Virginia Management reserves the right to make changes to any event/tournament as they deem necessary, including but not limited to dates, formats, flights, entry fees and prizes.